wilsonmar/oss-perf/jenkins.md

    NOTE: Several teams typically share use of the same Jenkins server.

-0. Mouse over the # link on the job list and select the tiny arrow that appears.
+0. Mouse over the # link for the top row on the job list and select the tiny arrow that appears.
-1. Select an option from the context menu that appears:
+0. Select an option from the context menu that appears:

    <img width="536" alt="jenkins projects run context" src="https://cloud.githubusercontent.com/assets/300046/12537175/a74fb83e-c26d-11e5-99eb-b03dac327a71.png">

    PROTIP: Viewing a specific run is more frequently done that reviewing historical trends.

 0. Select from the context menu <strong>Console Output</strong> for the particular run clicked.

+   This is the lowest detail to each run.
+Lines output are from the program that was invoked, not Jenkins.

 0. Click <strong>Back to Dashboard</strong> to return to the Jobs/Projects list.